 The aim of the Vector Engineering programme at the Jenner Institute is to improve adenoviruses and poxviruses as vaccine vectors.
 The basis for this is genetic manipulation of the vector genomes using BAC recombineering, which we developed first for MVA and have recently also applied to adenoviruses.
 We aim to use these reverse genetics systems to discover the factors responsible for disparities in the immunogenicity of different existing adenoviral and poxviral vectors, and to use these discoveries as a basis for rational enhancement.

 Non-replicating recombinant viruses are a crucial technology in the quest for new vaccines.
-Used as vectors, they are able to deliver genes from a target pathogen and elicit potent T cell responses agains the transgenic antigen, in addition to the humoral responses induced by traditional and subunit vaccines.
+Used as vectors, they are able to deliver genes from a target pathogen and elicit potent B and T cell responses against the transgenic antigen.
 The most promising viral vaccine vectors are attenuated adenoviruses and poxviruses, including modified vaccinia virus Ankara (MVA).
 These are under intense investigation worldwide and are the principal platform used for vaccine development at the Jenner Institute.

 Despite this promise, the efficacy of viral vectors in humans is often sub-optimal, and there is a need to develop more immunogenic vectors that elicit T cell responses not only of greater magnitude, but ideally also of the right phenotype for protection against disease.
 Attempts to improve viral vectors based on current immunological knowledge have been partially successful.
 In the Grand Challenges in Global Health project, involving screening of over 100 candidate viruses, we have achieved to date significant enhancements of CD8+ T cell responses elicited by adenovectors but with only a minority of adjuvants.